KQM-git/HSRNews/archive/1264.md

 ### Known Issues

+■2026/03/27

+- It is known that some Trailblazers are unable to teleport to the teleport anchor Perdido Station Railway Platform in the area Duomension City.
+Trailblazers that encounter this issue, can restart the game to resolve the problem.

 ■2026/03/25

 - It is known that when the voice language is set to English, certain lines from the  NPCs "Ashveil" and "Nihilux" are missing during the Trailblaze Mission "Planarcadia - Unraveled for Daybreak."
 This issue will be fixed in a future update.